Match

 - Each Team is expected to complete at least one Improvement from the Arena Backlog during each Match.

-- Teams autonomously decide the number of Improvements they aim to complete in a Match
+- Teams autonomously decide the number of Improvements they aim to complete in a Match.

-- A Team must pull Improvements from the top of the backlog but can discuss the order with the Owner.
+- A Team must pull Improvements from the top of the backlog but can discuss the order with the Arena Owner.

-- Once a Team pulls an Improvement, they are solely responsible for its completion, including coordinating with other teams and stakeholders both within and outside the Arena.
+- Once a Team pulls an Improvement, they are solely responsible for its completion, including coordinating with other Teams and stakeholders both within and outside the Arena.

 - The Arena Product is regularly inspected by the Teams as part of their routine during a Match.

-- At the end of each Match, Teams identify Improvements for the Product, which the Owner must then consider for inclusion in the Arena Backlog.
+- At the end of each Match, Teams identify Improvements for the Product, which the Arena Owner must then consider for inclusion in the Arena Backlog.

 - At the end of each Match, Teams assess their processes to pinpoint enhancements aimed at boosting effectiveness.
 These enhancements are added as Improvements to the Arena Backlog.